 How to Allow Awk to Use Shell Variables – Part 11

 When we write shell scripts, we normally include other smaller programs or commands such as Awk operations in our scripts.
-In the case of Awk, we have to find ways of passing some values from the shell to Awk operations.
+In the case of Awk, we have to find ways to pass some values from the shell to Awk operations.

 This can be done by using shell variables within Awk commands, and in this part of the series, we shall learn how to allow Awk to use shell variables that may contain values we want to pass to Awk commands.

-There possibly two ways you can enable Awk to use shell variables:
+There are two possible ways you can enable Awk to use shell variables:

 1. Using Shell Quoting